 Susan L. Heller was listed as a 2019 “Lawyer of the Year” for Trademark Law by Best Lawyers.
 Heller was also recognized as the Most Influential Woman in Trademark Law 2018 for California by Acquisition International.

-Candice E. Kim and Matthew Gershman were mentioned in a Law360 article titled "TTAB Refuses 'Phone Tracker Pro' TM, Citing TracFone App" in connection with their representation of TracFone Wireless Inc. To read the article, click here. (subscription).
+Candice E. Kim and Matthew Gershman were mentioned in a Law360 article titled "TTAB Refuses 'Phone Tracker Pro' TM, Citing TracFone App" in connection with their representation of TracFone Wireless Inc. Click here to read the full article, "TTAB Refuses 'Phone Tracker Pro' TM, Citing TracFone App." (subscription)

 Ginger Pigott, vice chair of the firm’s Pharmaceutical, Medical Device & Health Care Litigation Practice and a shareholder in the firm’s Los Angeles office, was recognized among LMG Life Sciences 2018 Guide’s “Life Science Stars.”